MicrosoftDocs/cloud-adoption-framework/docs/secure/security-top-10.md

 One example of teams working in isolation that has played out consistently in many organizations is the segmentation of assets:

-- The **network security team** develops a strategy for segmenting a *flat network*.
+- **Network security**: Develops a strategy for segmenting a flat network.
 The strategy increases security, often based on physical sites, assigned IP address addresses/ranges, or similar items.
-- Separately, the **identity team** developed a strategy for groups and Active Directory organizational units (OUs) based on their understanding and knowledge of the organization.
+- **Identity team**: Develops a strategy for groups and Active Directory organizational units (OUs) based on their understanding and knowledge of the organization.
-- Often, **application teams** find it difficult to work with these systems.
+- **Application teams**: Find it difficult to work with these systems.
 It's difficult because they were designed with limited input and understanding of business operations, goals, and risks.

 In organizations where this limitation happens, teams frequently experience conflicts over firewall exceptions.
 The conflicts can negatively impact security because teams approve exceptions.
 Productivity negatively impacts security because deployments slowdown for application functionality the business needs.